The Adventures of the Black Stallion

-Most of the episodes are set around Canada.
-During the second and third season, the show moves away from the farm, and has many episodes set in New Zealand, Paris and the United States.
+Most of the episodes in the first season are set around Canada.
+During the second and third season, the show moves away from the farm, and has many episodes set in New Zealand, Paris, and the United States.
 The Adventures of The Black Stallion was filmed on location in British Columbia, Canada, as well as France and New Zealand.
-16 horses portrayed The Black across the three countries.
+Sixteen horses portrayed The Black across the three countries.

 Synopsis

 The show follows the life of fifteen-year-old horse racer Alec Ramsay (Richard Ian Cox), his wild stallion The Black, and their trainer Henry Dailey (Mickey Rooney).
 In the series, Alec's father died before the series start, leaving Alec and his mother to run Hopeful Farm.
 The show focuses both on life at Hopeful Farm and on the racing circuit.
 During the first season, most of the races are unprofessional circuit races and match races because The Black's an unpapered horse, meaning there is no proof of his lineage.
 During the second season, The Black's history is uncovered and Alec is able to obtain his papers, allowing him to be raced on the professional circuits around the world.

 The series maintained that Alec was the only one who can ride The Black.
 He is known for having a violent temper with anyone besides Alec, though he does allow some people around the farm to hold his halter and lead him around, most notably Henry.
 He only seems to do grudgingly, however, and tends to be far less tolerant of others if Alec isn't around to keep him under control.
 To help keep the high-strung horse calm at the track, the gelding Napoleon is frequently taken on the road with them.